 Livestock grazing occurs on public land in much of the historical range of the Franklin's bumble bee.
 Overgrazing by sheep between 1890 and 1920 resulted in trampling vegetation and denuding soils, and grazing is currently evident today in the continuing erosion of the granitic soils of the McDonald Basin, Siskiyou Gap, Mt.
 Ashland, and the Siskiyou Crest (LaLande 1995, p.
 31; T. Atzet 2017, pers. comm.).
-Several studies on the impacts of livestock grazing on bees suggest an increase in the intensity of livestock grazing affects the species richness of bees (U.S. Fish and Wildlife Service 2018, p.
+Several studies on the impacts of livestock grazing on bees suggest that an increase in the intensity of livestock grazing affects the species richness of bees (Service 2018a, p.
 35).
 In contrast, grazing, especially by cattle, can play a key positive role in maintaining the abundance and species richness of preferred bumble bee forage (Carvell 2002, p.
 44).
-Evidence of livestock grazing was observed interspersed within abundant floral resources in Franklin's bumble bee habitat during several recent targeted survey efforts (Brooks 1997, pers. comm.; U.S. Fish and Wildlife Service 2016; U.S. Fish and Wildlife Service 2017; Trail 2017, pers. comm.).
+Evidence of livestock grazing was observed interspersed within abundant floral resources in Franklin's bumble bee habitat during several recent targeted survey efforts

+(Brooks 1997, pers. comm.; Service 2016, entire; Service 2017, entire; Trail 2017, pers. comm.).
 We have no new information that the timing, location, intensity, or duration of grazing has changed, with the exception of the Cascade-Siskiyou National Monument, where most grazing has been retired (Colver 2018, pers. comm.).
-The lack of specific information on the impacts of livestock grazing on the Franklin's bumble bee limits our ability to connect the activity to any specific species' response.
-Therefore, we do not consider livestock grazing a threat to the Franklin's bumble bee.
+The lack of specific information on the impacts of livestock grazing on the Franklin's bumble bee limits our ability to connect the activity to any specific species' response, and we do not anticipate grazing will increase in the future to a degree that may affect the viability of the species (Bureau of Land Management 2016, pp. 96-103).